IPPT Calculator

 Correct IPPT Push-Up Form

-Start in a plank position with your arms fully extended and your hands slightly wider than shoulder-width.
-Keep a straight line from head to heels.
+Start in a plank position with your arms straight and your hands a little wider than your shoulders.
+Try to keep your body in one straight line from head to heels.

-- Lower your chest smoothly until it’s just above the ground.
+- Lower your chest slowly until it is just above the ground.

-- Push back up and lock out your elbows fully.
+- Push back up and make sure your elbows are fully straight at the top.

 Preparing for the IPPT 2.4 km Run